dstudio-asia/marquee-addons-for-elementor/readme.txt

 ### News Ticker:

-With the News Ticker widget for Elementor, users can easily display the latest posts, updates, or announcements in a scrolling ticker format.
+With the News Ticker widget users can easily display the highlighted news, updates, or announcements in a smooth scrolling loop format.
 Customize the appearance, speed, and content to suit your website’s style.
-Perfect for showcasing real-time news, blog posts, or important alerts on any page.
+Perfect for showcasing real-time news, blog posts, discounts offers or important alerts on any page.
 [Demo](https://marqueeaddons.com/news-ticker/)

 ### Stacked Slider: